-Are you looking to make Floating Candles?
+Are you looking to make floating candles?
 This is a great way to add ambiance, style, and warmth to any room in your home.
 They can be used as an accessory on the dinner table, as decor for special occasions, or even just for fun!
-In this article, we will show you how easy they are to make with our full-length guide that answers common questions about Floating Candles.
+This post will go over the steps for how to make floating candles as well as answer some common questions.

 Making Floating Candles